hack-tramp/WNetWrap/README.md

 cout << my_response.raw << endl;
 ```

-Note that we are outputting without parsing anything, using
+Note that we are outputting the response without parsing anything, using
 ```c++
 my_response.raw
 ```